-Portable ACs and evaporative air coolers (aka swamp coolers) are an effective and affordable way to keep cool all summer long.
-Plus, they're so easy to install; no heavy lifting needed.
-They’re an excellent alternative for rental homes that don't allow window AC units.
+Portable air conditioners and evaporative air coolers (swamp coolers) are effective and affordable appliances to keep cool all summer long.
+They're also easy to install with no heavy lifting required.
+Both are excellent alternatives for apartments or rental homes that don't have central air conditioning or don't allow window units.

-A: Both can be effective depending on the environment you use them in:
+A: Both can be effective options depending on the environment you live in.

-Air coolers are ideal for hot and dry climates like the Southwest and Midwest regions of the U.S., where overall humidity is less than 50%.
-Air coolers use the natural process of water evaporation to provide a cool, refreshing breeze and the temperature reduction is higher when the air is dry.
-This process adds moisture to the air as it cools which can be a welcoming solution to irritating dry air caused by desert climates or by over-air conditioned rooms.
+Air coolers are ideal for hot and dry climates like the southwest and midwest regions of the United States, where overall humidity levels are less than 50%.
+Temperature reduction from air coolers is greatest where the air is dryer.
+They use water evaporation to provide you with a cool, refreshing breeze, a process that adds moisture to the air as it cools it.
+This can be a welcome solution to the irritating symptoms of dry air caused by desert climates or over-air-conditioned rooms.

-A portable AC can also alleviate the stress and potential safety hazards of installing a bulky window unit.
-Plus, it's easy to move from room to room; run it during the day in the home office and in the bedroom at night.
+If you prefer air conditioning to evaporating cooling, a portable AC is a great option—plus, you can avoid the stress and potential safety hazards of installing a bulky window unit.
+Portable air conditioners can also be easily moved from room to room, so you can run yours in your home office during the day and in your bedroom at night.

-Q: I have central air.
+Q: I already have central air conditioning.
 How can a portable AC or air cooler help me?

-A: Extend cooling and save energy by running a portable AC or air cooler with central air.
+A: You can extend cooling and save energy by running a portable AC or air cooler in conjunction with central air.

-Also, an air cooler will add moisture into the air stripped dry by the central AC.
-Keeping your body cool and your sinuses from drying out!
+An air cooler will also add moisture into air stripped dry by your central AC, keeping your body cool and preventing your sinuses from drying out.

 Q: Which one will cool my basement?

-Air coolers and portable ACs are generally not recommended for basements as they need window access.
-Air coolers need an open window for cross ventilation.
-Portable ACs connect to a window to vent out hot air.
+Air coolers and portable ACs are generally not recommended for basements as they both require window access to operate correctly.
+Air coolers need an open window for cross-ventilation, and portable ACs need a window to vent out hot air.

-Q: I want to stay cool outside on my patio!
-What cooling solution is best?
+Q: I want to stay cool on my patio.
+Which cooling solution is better?

-A: An outdoor evaporative cooler is one of the best outdoor cooling solutions that won’t throw wet mist all over your patio and furniture.
-Choose a brand like Honeywell for outdoor coolers as they are outdoor rated and safe for more rugged weather conditions.
+A: An outdoor evaporative cooler is one of the best outdoor cooling solutions (and it won’t throw wet mist all over you and your furniture).

-Pro shopping tip: An air cooler needs to be outdoor rated for safety & longevity.
+Shopping pro tip: An air cooler needs to be outdoor rated for safety and longevity.

-- Certified by ETL to meet strict UL* outdoor appliance regulations.
+- They're ETL certified to meet strict UL outdoor appliance regulations.

-- GFCI safety plug for extra protection against any potential electrical shock.
+- They have a GFCI safety plug for extra protection against any potential electrical shocks.

-- Rugged UV-resistant plastics prevent fading or cracking.
+- They're made of rugged UV-resistant plastics to prevent fading or cracking.

-- Aluminum heat-proof fan blades withstand extreme temperatures; unlike, cheaper plastic blades.
+- They have aluminum heat-proof fan blades that withstand extreme temperatures, unlike cheaper, plastic blades.

-Q: Which one is best for my garage or shed?
+Q: Which one is better for my garage or shed?

-A: These are awkward spaces to cool, but if you keep the doors/windows, an air cooler would work well.
+A: These can be difficult spaces to cool, but if you keep the doors or windows open, an air cooler would work well.

-Evaporative air coolers are not designed for enclosed spaces, but if you plan to run it with the garage door open, this is the best option for staying comfortable in the middle of a heatwave.
-A standard fan just blows warm air around, but the air cooler evaporation tech will reduce temperatures with refreshing airflow.
+An evaporative air cooler isn't designed for enclosed spaces, but if you plan to run yours with the garage door open, this is the best option for staying comfortable in the middle of a heatwave.
+A standard fan just blows warm air around, but because swamp coolers works through evaporation, they reduce temperatures with refreshingly moistened air.

-In theory, a portable AC could bring instant cooling to your garage provided there is a window and your walls and doors are well insulated from outside heat.
-In general, garages and sheds are difficult spaces to cool down.
-For more info and inspiration, see how this customer set up his Honeywell portable AC in his garage.
+In theory, a portable AC can bring instant cooling to your garage as long as there's a window and your walls are well insulated from outside heat.
+For more information and inspiration, see how this customer set up his Honeywell portable AC in his garage.

 Here's to a cool and refreshing summer!